-The following list describes some terms that may not be familiar to all readers.
+The following list describes terms that may not be familiar to readers.
 These terms are described with the meaning that is intended in the book.

-- antecedents (antecedent variables) Events, actions, items, and circumstances that are present in the environment and have an influence on the occurrence of a child's behavior.
+- ABA see applied behavior analysis - antecedents (antecedent variables) Events, actions, items, and circumstances that are present in the environment and have an influence on the occurrence of a child's behavior.
 Antecedents can serve as triggers for challenging behavior or for desirable behavior, or they can act to make a behavior more likely to occur.
-Almost anything can potentially serve as an antecedent variable; however, common antecedents for challenging behavior are requests for a child to do something that the child does not want to do. - applied behavior analysis (ABA) A scientific discipline that includes practical approaches for assessing and modifying behavior.
+Almost anything can serve as an antecedent variable; however, common antecedents for challenging behavior are requests for a child to do something that the child does not want to do. - applied behavior analysis (ABA) A scientific discipline that includes practical approaches for assessing and modifying behavior.
 ABA uses principles of learning theory to develop intervention strategies.
-ABA is a broad approach that has been demonstrated to be useful for helping many populations of children and adults to develop improved behavior. - baseline The period of time before the PTR-YC intervention is implemented.
-It is a period during which data are collected (see Chapter 4) and during which classroom personnel are using their regular procedures for dealing with challenging behaviors. - challenging behavior A term used to describe any repeated pattern of behavior that interferes with optimal learning or engagement in prosocial interactions with peers and adults.
-This book refers to challenging behavior as persistent behaviors that appear to be unresponsive to normative guidance strategies, with common topographies being prolonged tantrums, physical and verbal aggression, disruptive vocal and motor responding (e.g., screaming, stereotypy), property destruction, self-injury, noncompliance, and withdrawal (Smith & Fox, 2003). - data A word meaning facts or information.
+ABA is a broad approach that has helped many children and adults improve their behavior. - baseline The period of time before the PTR-YC intervention is implemented.
+It is a period during which data are collected (see Chapter 6) and during which classroom personnel use their regular procedures to deal with challenging behaviors. - challenging behavior Any repeated pattern of behavior that interferes with optimal learning or engagement in prosocial interactions with peers and adults.
+This book refers to challenging behavior as persistent behaviors that appear to be unresponsive to normative guidance strategies, with common topographies being prolonged tantrums, physical and verbal aggression, disruptive vocal and motor responding (e.g., screaming, stereotypy), property destruction, self-injury, noncompliance, and withdrawal (Smith & Fox, 2003). - data Facts or information.
 Data in PTR-YC usually refers to observations made about a child's behavior.
-Data obtained for purposes of conducting a functional assessment (see Chapter 5), monitoring progress (see Chapter 4), and assessing fidelity of implementation (see Chapters 6 and 7) are especially important in the PTR-YC model. - desirable behavior A broad term used in PTR-YC to mean a child's behaviors that the team would like to establish or increase.
-Desirable behaviors include positive social and communicative behaviors and can also include cooperative or parallel play, attending, independent responding, self-care, and self-regulation. - fidelity Refers to the extent that an intervention strategy in PTR-YC is accurately implemented as intended.
-The term is often stated as fidelity of implementation or integrity of implementation. - function The purpose or motivation of the child's challenging behavior.
-There are many possible functions, but they usually can be categorized as to get something (e.g., a toy, someone's attention) or to get rid of something (e.g., a demand, the presence of an irritating peer).
-The function of challenging behavior can almost always be understood as an attempt to communicate. - functional assessment (functional behavioral assessment; FBA) A process that involves collecting information (data) to develop an understanding of how a challenging behavior is influenced, or controlled, by events in the environment.
-There are many methods for conducting an FBA.
-In PTR-YC, the FBA is conducted by having team members independently complete three checklists (for prevent, teach, and reinforce) and then synthesize the information on the PTR-YC Functional Behavioral Assessment Summary Table (see Chapter 5).
+Data obtained for purposes of conducting a functional assessment (see Chapter 7), monitoring progress (see Chapter 6), and assessing fidelity of implementation (see Chapters 8 and 9) are especially important in the PTR-YC model. - desirable behavior The child's behaviors that the team would like to establish or increase.
+Desirable behaviors include positive social and communicative behaviors and can also include cooperative or parallel play, attending, independent responding, self-care, and self-regulation.